 - process any payments or charges, including the issuing of a pre-paid card

-- identify and monitor families with multiple and complex needs under the National Troubled Families Programme; and assess the quality and effectiveness of services they are receiving
+- identify and monitor families with multiple and complex needs under the National Supporting Families Programme; and assess the quality and effectiveness of services they are receiving

 - to assess your suitability, provide support, guidance and supervision to you if you are acting as a Foster Carer, or other Carer for us